 Lastly is disruption through shared resources and execution.
 This might come in the form of two credit unions jointly hiring a single individual to perform tasks at both credit unions, sharing that resource.
 Or it comes in the form of a cooperative providing a shared execution service to its members, reducing their need to staff those requirements individually.
 Or it might come in the form of the members of that cooperative sharing information, best practices, strategies, etc., banking on the knowledge of one another rather than a consultant.

 Going it alone might be possible, but it is also not necessary.
 Cooperatives have shown time and again that they are a viable business structure with proven success.
-Credit unions were formed in America in the earliest 20th century for the same reasons we see cooperative CUSOs and other business springing up today.
+Credit unions were formed in America in the early 20th century for the same reasons we see cooperative CUSOs and other business springing up today.
 To provide opportunity and the means for their members to grow and succeed.